dwavesystems/dwave-samplers/README.rst

 *   `Simulated Annealing`_: a probabilistic heuristic for optimization and approximate Boltzmann sampling well suited to finding good solutions of large problems.
+*   `Simulated Quantum Annealing`_: a heuristic for optimization or approximate sampling.
 *   `Steepest Descent`_: a discrete analogue of gradient descent, often used in machine learning, that quickly finds a local minimum.
 *   `Tabu`_: a heuristic that employs local search with methods to escape local